 Abstract.
-A highly unconventional superconducting state with a spin-singlet $d{x^2-y^2}\pm id{xy}$ -wave, or chiral d-wave, symmetry has recently been proposed to emerge from electron-electron interactions in doped graphene.
+A highly unconventional superconducting state with a spin-singlet $d{x^2-y^2} \pm i d{xy}$ -wave, or chiral d-wave, symmetry has recently been proposed to emerge from electron-electron interactions in doped graphene.
 Especially graphene doped to the van Hove singularity at 1/4 doping, where the density of states diverges, has been argued to likely be a chiral d-wave superconductor.
 In this review we summarize the currently mounting theoretical evidence for the existence of a chiral d-wave superconducting state in graphene, obtained with methods ranging from mean-field studies of effective Hamiltonians to angle-resolved renormalization group calculations.
 We further discuss multiple distinctive properties of the chiral d-wave superconducting state in graphene, as well as its stability in the presence of disorder.
-We also review means of enhancing the chiral d-wave state using proximity-induced superconductivity.
-The appearance of chiral d-wave superconductivity is intimately linked to the hexagonal crystal lattice and we also offer a brief overview of other materials which have also been proposed to be chiral d-wave superconductors.
+We also review means of enhancing the chiral d-wave superconductivity is intimately linked to the hexagonal crystal lattice and we also offer a brief overview of other materials which have also been proposed to be chiral d-wave superconductors.